Georgia Medicare Optometry Services

 Mistake ten: not understanding refraction billing

 The refraction portion of an eye examination is statutorily non-covered (Section 1862(a)(7)).
 Even when a beneficiary has a medical eye examination (for glaucoma, diabetes, or other condition), the refraction component is separately billed and typically not covered by Medicare.
-Beneficiaries may see a separate refraction charge of $20 to $50 on their bill.
+Beneficiaries may see a separate refraction charge on their bill.
 This is normal and expected.

 Mistake eleven: choosing an out-of-network optometrist for MA vision benefits